nahidkishore/Three-Tier-Applications/README.md

 3. **Access the Application:**

-    Open your favorite browser and visit http://localhost:80.
+    Open your favourite browser and visit http://localhost:80.
 Explore the MERN stack application!

 ### MYSQL Configuration
 ``` bash